ThirdRealityStudios/GUInness/README.md

 **A Swing-based API to enable the development of basic GUI environments and games**

 # Project status
-**Unfortunately I do not have enough time to continue the API due to my study**
+**Unfortunately I do not have enough time to continue the API due to my study.**

-**Also, originally a porting to Open GL was planned but can't be done now**
+**Also, originally a porting to Open GL was planned (for performance reasons) but can't be done now.**

 #